The Importance of Information Architecture for SEO | IA Checklist

 IA Checklist for Your Website

 Like I mentioned previously, IA is obviously a deep sea to dip into but as SEOs, we’re here to gather any necessary data together and consolidate this data in a way that works ideally for our partner’s campaigns.
 There have been some amazing articles and suggestions shared by SEO experts over the years and most of them are really useful references when it comes to formulating a roadmap for our campaigns over the last couple of years.
 So, as a starting point, I’ve picked out the aspects you may want to check when you’re about to build a new website IA or simply want to improve the existing structure of your website.
+Here is an IA Checklist, including the possible questions to ask yourself to make sure you’re on the right path:- Is your IA organised according to your needs and your target audience?

 - Is your URL structure user-friendly?